 A robbery conviction can be one of the most serious charges you can face, and can bring some of the longest prison sentences in New York.
 Most times the charges in robbery cases are exaggerated or overcharged by the prosecution.
 Even a simple dispute that results in a loss of property is sometimes charged as a robbery.

 Our firm has been extremely successful in litigating robbery cases — we never back down.
 Often we obtain either an outright dismissal of the case, a jury verdict of not guilty, or when the case calls for it, an excellent plea bargain deal.
-As former assistant district attorneys, the lawyers at Kelly & Rubin, LLP, have prosecuted hundreds of robbery cases.
+As former assistant district attorneys, the lawyers at Rubin Law Group & Robert P. Kelly Law P.C., have prosecuted hundreds of robbery cases.
 That experience helps them, as defense attorneys, to understand exactly how the police, courts and district attorneys handle these cases.

 Knowledgeable Defense For Shoplifting And Petty Larceny Cases